 Scheduling, registering and test cancellation is done via the ACC-MA website: acc-ma.org.
 To use the scheduling and registering features of the website users must create a user id and password.
-This can be done by selecting either Lab or Sponsor Tools → User Account.
+This can be done by selecting either Lab or Sponsor Tools $\rightarrow$ User Account.
 The ACC-MA will then contact you when you have been assigned a Sponsor ID.

-- The Test Sponsor completes Part A of the Registration Form via the website (Sponsor Tools → Schedule) and submits it to the Test Laboratory and the ACC Monitoring Agency. - The Test Laboratory completes Part B of the Form via the website (Laboratory Tools → View Requests) and submits it to the ACC Monitoring Agency.
+- 1. The Test Sponsor completes Part A of the Engine Test Registration Form via the website (Sponsor Tools → Schedule) and submits it to the Test Laboratory and the ACC Monitoring Agency. - 2.
+The Test Laboratory completes Part B of the Engine Test Registration Form via the website (Laboratory Tools → View Requests) and submits it to the ACC Monitoring Agency.
 The test stand assignment must be in accordance with Appendix D. Each test is registered with a separate registration form. - 3.
-The test may be started at any time after registration, which is established by a-two verifiable application dates in Part C of the Form.
+The test may be started at any time after registration, which is established by a twoverifiable application dates incompletion of Part C of the Engine Test Registration Form by the ACC Monitoring Agency.
 The start of an engine test is defined as when the oil is poured into the crankcase of a calibrated engine. - 4.
-If a test is cancelled, either after scheduling and prior to registration, or after registration and prior to start, an ACC Product Approval Code of Practice Cancellation Form is submitted from the website via (Sponsor Tools → View Schedulings).
+If a test is cancelled, either after scheduling and prior to registration, or after registration and prior to start, an ACC Product Approval Code of Practice Cancellation Form is submitted from the website via (Sponsor Tools → View SchedulingsTest).
 The Test Laboratory is then automatically notified via email of the cancellation and the laboratory test record is displayed on the ACC Monitoring Agency website.
 A test is considered cancelled only when a scheduled oil misses its spot in a test queue or is removed from a test queue.

-2 This requirement applies only to engine tests included in the Code.
+&lt;sup>2 This requirement applies only to engine tests included in the Code.

-3 Only those tests included in the Code may be scheduled and registered.
+&lt;sup>3 Only those tests included in the Code may be scheduled and registered.
 Specific exceptions to this policy are covered in Tab 5, Procedural Information, II.
 Scheduling and Registration of Demonstration Oils and New Engine Tests.

 - 5. At the completion of the test, results and the Test Laboratory Conformance Statement are submitted to the Test Sponsor and to the ACC Monitoring Agency.
-The test results and conformance statement make up the standardized report packet available from the ASTM Test Monitoring Center website: www.astmtmc.cmu.edu - 6.
+The test results and conformance statement make up the standardized report packet available from the ASTM Test Monitoring Center website: www.astmtmc.orgemu.edu - 6.
 Registration Code information and Test Data are available only through the Test Sponsor.